Contact Shep (314) 692-2200

 — Tom Knox, Vice-President of Retail and Business Development, Ace Hardware

 Have you ever done business with anyone where the people were extremely nice, but you didn’t get what you wanted?
-You might argue that the people are “so nice,” or that “they try so hard.”
+You might argue that the people are “so nice” or that “they try so hard.”
 But in the end, they don’t get the job done.
-I’ll argue that nice and not getting the job done is better than not nice, but it still isn’t good enough to keep my business long-term.
+I’ll argue that being nice and not getting the job done is better than not being nice, but it still isn’t good enough to keep my business long-term.
 Nice might earn the company another chance or two.
 But in the end, no matter how nice the people are, if you don’t get what you want or need, you’re going to eventually do business somewhere else.

 For Ace Hardware, the formula looks like this: